karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 - Delete the folder "ExpansionMod" (in your "server profile" aka "config" aka "sc")
 - Make sure you are loading a Expansion mission

+##### Server not powerfull enough

+Some server providers are not powerfull enough to run the **expansion custom mapping** and **building interiors**.
+You can disable this two features at your `server profile (in your "server profile" aka "config" aka "sc") => expansionmod => settings => GeneralSettings.json` and change this two settings from 1 to 0 if it's enabled.

+##### ExpansionMod, Missions folder empty

+If you `server profile (in your "server profile" aka "config" aka "sc") => expansionmod => missions` is empty, delete the "MissionSettings.json" from the settings folder

 Please note: Some users thought their server was frozen while in fact it was the "!!!
 String CORRUPTED - FIX OnStoreLoad() !!!" issue.

+##### The server can't find the mission (mpmission/expansion.mapname)

+In this case, make sure the server is trying to open a mission with the correct name.
+A missing letter can change everything !

 #### BattlEye initialization failed